Life Under Occupation: The Misery at the Heart of the Israel-Gaza Conflict

 Transferring to the West Financial institution, and sacrificing Jerusalem residency, was unthinkable.
 Transferring elsewhere in Jerusalem was unaffordable.

-A buddy provided a pair of spare rooms as a short lived refuge.
+A buddy supplied a pair of spare rooms as a brief refuge.
 Mr. Sandouka’s spouse demanded permanency.

-“She informed me if I don’t purchase her a house, that’s it — everybody can go their separate methods,” he mentioned.
+“She instructed me if I don’t purchase her a house, that’s it — everybody can go their separate methods,” he mentioned.

 “These individuals work little by little,” he mentioned.
 “It’s like a lion that eats one, after which one other.
-It will definitely eats every part round it.”
+It will definitely eats all the pieces round it.”

 #Life #Occupation #Misery #Heart #IsraelGaza #Conflict